angular/angular/aio/content/guide/dependency-injection-providers.md

 ## Tree-shakable providers

-Tree shaking refers to a compiler option that removes code from the final bundle if the app doesn't reference that code.
+Tree shaking refers to a compiler option that removes code from the final bundle if the application doesn't reference that code.
 When providers are tree-shakable, the Angular compiler removes the associated services from the final output when it determines that your application doesn't use those services.
 This significantly reduces the size of your bundles.